-2016 2019 2020 2021 Calvin, Giordano and Associates (CGA) to provide community development services, including the transition to accept fully digital permit applications and comes into full compliance with ADA digital accessibility pandemic by continuing business via digital applications and paper application drop-offs, keeping both staff and the public safe while remaining productive.
-The Village reviews more permits during this challenging year than it did in 2019.
-The Village receives approval to move forward with the procurement, purchase, and implementation of new building software, with the goal of improving customer service and staff efficiency, two tenets of the Village's "government lite" program.
+2016 2019 2020 2021 Calvin, Giordano and Associates (CGA) to provide community development services, including accept fully digital permit applications and comes into full compliance with ADA digital digital applications and paper application drop-offs, keeping both staff and the public safe while remaining productive.
+The Village The Village receives approval to move forward with the procurement, purchase, and implementation of new building software, with the goal of improving customer service and staff efficiency, two tenets of the Village's "government lite" program.